 13. Participate in Free Offers

-One of the things I love to post on my blog are offers for free things and free activities.
-There are lots of places that offer free events, free food and more.
-Make sure to stay up to date with my free stuff posts so you can have some free fun!
+One of the things I love to post on my blog is offers for free things and free activities.
+There are lots of places that offer free events, free food, and more.

 14. Plan your Weekly Meals around your Grocery Store Ad